-Pili seeds are commonly used for sowing and growing pili trees.
-To expedite the germination process, there are steps you can take to reduce the waiting time.
-According to the Bureau of Agricultural Research, pili seeds typically require an average of 57 days for germination, which is almost 2 months of waiting before the plants start to sprout, approximately 70 days after sowing.
-During this time, the seed will develop a pair of young leaves.
+Pili seeds are the primary means for sowing and cultivation.
+However, the natural germination process can be slow; according to the Bureau of Agricultural Research, seeds typically require an average of 57 days to germinate.
+This means it can take approximately 70 days after sowing for the plant to fully sprout and develop its first pair of young leaves.

 To minimize the germination time, you can follow a simple technique.
 Using a bolo or similar tool, create a small hole on the spinal part of the pili seed before sowing it.
 The purpose of this hole is to facilitate the penetration of water and oxygen into the seed, as these two elements are crucial for germination to occur.
 By allowing easier access to water and oxygen, the seed's germination process can be accelerated.